Zone 9 Bloggers

 All nine detainees were held without being presented before a judge until later in the month of April when they appeared before the court and were accused of “working with foreign organizations that claim to be human rights activists and agreeing in getting financial and intellectual assistance to incite public violence through social media.”
 Although initially held under the Criminal Code, the government invoked the widely criticized Anti-Terrorism Proclamation on May 17, 2014 and formally charged the writers on July 17, 2014.

-Freedom Now brought international to the bloggers’ case by publishing op-eds in Global Voices and joining public letters with NGO partners.
+Freedom Now brought international to the bloggers’ case by publishing op-eds in Global Voices, joining public letters with NGO partners, issuing a letter to Secretary of State John Kerry, and a letter to Ethiopia’s Prime Minister Hailemariam Desalegn.

 On July 8, 2015 charges were dropped against Kibret, Fantahun, Waldyes, Hailegiorgis, and Kassaye.
 All five were subsequently released from prison.